 - In a bowl mix together all the ingredients for the meatballs, adding the egg last to help bind everything together.

-- Fry off a small piece to taste first, adjust seasoning if necessary.
+- Fry off a small piece to taste, then adjust the seasoning if necessary.
 Take a piece of the mixture and form a ball about the size of a whole walnut.
 Repeat until all the meat is used.

 - Place a pan over a medium to high heat on the hob and heat a little oil.
 Cook the meatballs in small batches until they have browned on the outside and are cooked through.
 Cut one in half to test if it’s cooked.

 - Cook the spaghetti according to the instructions on the pack.

 - Heat the Ballymaloe Bolognese Sauce in a saucepan until bubbling and add the cooked meatballs.
 When the pasta is cooked, add it to the meatballs and sauce.